Skip to main content

 Pre-application consultation with Waikato Regional Council

-Before lodging a substantive or referral application, the FTAA requires that applicants consult with a range of parties, including Waikato Regional Council for applications in our region.
-Applicants should start discussions with us early in the process.
+Before lodging a referral application, the FTAA requires that applicants notify a range of parties, including Waikato Regional Council for applications in our region.
+Parties then have 20 working days to respond.

 • a description of the proposal, plans or other drawings describing the proposal,